 While these were dramatic stage performances, there is yet another magician who is equally responsible for making extensive use of magic levitation but not on stage.

 David Blaine is well known for performing levitation on the streets and also deserves the credit for trying out Balducci levitation along with its many variations.

 As an inquisitive mind would rightly wonder, how is it possible for people and things to float in the air without any support when physics decries otherwise?

 We are taught about the law of gravity which renders floating for material objects impossible and yet these magicians flout this law with such aplomb and grace as if it was second nature to them.

 For a long time magicians enjoyed being regarded with awe and admiration by keeping levitation secrets close to their hearts and letting people think of it as a supernatural power which they may have been blessed with.

-It was David Blaine who shattered this illusion to pieces by demonstrating the techniques on television as well as his street performances and thanks to him now it is possible for anyone to learn how to levitate.
+It was David Blaine who shattered this illusion to pieces by demonstrating the techniques on television as well as in his street performances and thanks to him it is now possible for anyone to learn how to levitate.